klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 - Educating planters on how to plant trees means that the expectations for tree quality can increase.

 - Planters often mess up their density simply because they don't know how to plant optimal density, becuase they are never taught in the first place.

+- Assuming that Planters plant low quality trees because it requires less effort.
+As Planters become more skilled from Plantbeta, they also learn how to expend less effort for each tree.

+- A skilled planter uses less effort to plant the same tree as a Rookie Planter.

+- Planting a bad tree uses less effort than planting a good tree.

+- Planters would plant better trees if they knew exactly how to plant perfect trees.

 ---